Generic name: moxifloxacin [ mox-i-FLOX-a-sin ]

 Medically reviewed by Drugs.com.
 Last updated on Jun 21, 2022.

 Uses for moxifloxacin

-Moxifloxacin ophthalmic (eye) solution is used to treat infections of the eye, such as bacterial conjunctivitis.
-Moxifloxacin belongs to a group of medicines called fluoroquinolone antibiotics.
+Moxifloxacin eye solution is used to treat infections of the eye, including bacterial conjunctivitis.
+This medicine belongs to a group of medicines called fluoroquinolone antibiotics.
 It works by killing bacteria that cause conjunctivitis.

 Interactions with Medicines